-- foster good relations between people who share a protected characteristic and people who do not share it.
+foster good relations between people who share a protected characteristic and people who do not share it.

+>

-This is demonstrated within the Derwent Lower School Accessibility Policy and the Derwent Lower School Equal Opportunities Policy.
+> This is demonstrated within the Derwent Lower School Accessibility Policy and the Derwent Lower School Equal Opportunities Policy.

+>

-The specific duties require us to prepare and publish one or more specific and measurable equality objectives which will help us to further the aims of the Equality Duty.
-For the academic Year 2016-2017 our target is to improve attendance of our Free School Meal and Forever 6 children from 85.3% to 95% or more.
+> The specific duties require us to prepare and publish one or more specific and measurable equality objectives which will help us to further the aims of the Equality Duty.
+For the academic Years 2016 to 2019 our target is to improve attendance of our Free School Meal and Forever 6 children from 85.3% to 95% or more.
 This rationale behind this aim is to ensure that Free School Meal and Forever 6 children are not disadvantaged at Derwent and have equality of opportunity in their learning.